java-academy/bytecode-workshops/README.md

 This is the workshop about bases of bytecode.

-Branches contains the solutions of all exercises.
+Branches contain the solutions of all exercises.